Hygiene & Washroom

 "I have a 5 week old daughter and we are currently using disposable nappies/diapers.
 Can you let me know of any local facility where we can recycle them?”

 "congratulations on developing a much needed solution to the problem of disposing of AHPs.
 I am also a father of 10 week old twin boys and we are currently using disposable nappies/diapers which we would love to recycle can you help us”

 "we live in london and separate our child's nappies/diapers from other waste and would be interested in trying to recycle the nappies/diapers.
 If you could get back to us with any information in this regard we would be very grateful”

-Our used nappies/diapers and incontinence pads are usually disposed of with the general household rubbish or black bag – only a few local authorities offer a separate collection for those who experience a build-up of waste over the week or fortnight between rubbish collections.
+Our used nappies/diapers and incontinence pads are usually disposed of with the general household rubbish or black bag which is collected usually on a fortnightly basis.

 Developing Collection Services